ogivuk/learning/tdd-django/README.md

     * Firefox() - opens the Firefox web browser.
         * current_url - a variable containing the current URL as a string.
         * get() - opens the web page on the given URL.
+        * title - a variable containing the title of the opened webpage.
         * find_elements_by_tag_name() - returns a list of elements with the given tag
         * find_element_by_tag_name() - returns an element with the given tag
         * find_elements_by_id() - returns a list of elements with the given id